TravelMemories/TravelMemories.github.io/README.md

 # travel-memories

-mvn spring-boot:run odpala server backend, npm start odpalany z ./frontend odpala front Przy pierwszym uruchomieniu należy zainstlalować react scripts, albo wykonać tą komendę żeby sprawdzić czy jest zainstalowane (bo może już to naprawiłem)
+I've configured codespaces so that you don't need to insatlate additional packages or deps. mvn spring-boot:run launches server backend, npm start launched from ./frontend launches frontend

-### First run
+### How to run
-mvn spring-boot:run
+// You can paste the following commands all at once mvn spring-boot:run
 cd frontend
-npm install react-scripts --save

-### Every next run
-mvn spring-boot:run
-cd frontend
 npm start

-Prawidłowe uruchomienie powinno wyświetlić aktualny czas zaciągniety z backendu
+Running properly should display the current time pulled from the backend